Him again, at macLYON

-Exhibitions, especially those focusing on contemporary art, often take themselves very seriously; the museum stroll, by contrast, invites a more direct, sensorial, and sometimes playful relationship with the works and with those who observe them.
+Exhibitions, particularly those of contemporary art, tend to take themselves very seriously; the museum stroll, by contrast, offers a more direct, sensitive and sometimes playful relationship with the artworks and those viewing them.

 Two macLYON exhibitions, guided by a focus on the human, invite a photographic museum stroll exploring moments of interaction.